 From Visual Studio or other supported IDE, commit and push changes from your local branch to the repository.
-By adding the work item ID to your commit, you automatically link the commit to the work item.

 If this is the first time pushing changes from a new branch, you'll need to publish the branch before pushing your changes.
 For more details, see Share code with push.

-Create a pull request.
 You create a pull request to merge the changes you made to a master branch and get your changes reviewed by other members of your team.

 Once you've created a pull request, you can't create a new pull request for the same branch until you complete the previous pull request.

 Check the box for Squash changes when merging and then complete the merge.